alperozisik/imc-blogs/setup development enviornment with OMH/blog.md

 - **version** is the version of the implementation package.
 Do not confuse this with the API version.
 When deployed it will look like this:
 ![Implementation version](./implementationVersion.png)
 - **oracleMobile** values are parsed for the run-time.
     - **dependencies** of API and Connectors are entered corresponding sections.
 They are entered as key-value pairs.
-Key is the name, value is the version of the resource.
+Key is the name; value is the version of the resource.
 Key is a combination of a path.
 See the example below
     `<Connector Name>` above is to be replaced with actual name.
-This is repeated for each connector as the api
+This is repeated for each connector as the API
 - **configuration** section is not provided within the scaffold.
 This sets the container build configuration when deployed
     - **node** value should be `8.9`.
 This is important!
-Otherwise deployed code will work differently than running on your computer.
+Otherwise, deployed code will work differently than running on your computer.
 This is also has an effect of other non-controlled packages, such as express.js
 - **main** is the main execution file.
 Feel free to modify that value with actual server entry point
 - **description** is the package description.
 Feel free to modify that value.